 We're in our political season.

-Democrats and Republicans both have their respective information bubbles, MSNBC and Fox News respectively.
+Democrats and Republicans both have their respective information bubbles, MSNBC and Fox News, respectively.

-They can lock their televisions on a single channel, avoid hearing their perspectives challenged in a credible way, hear their critics lamb based it, it's comforting, it's polarizing, it's unhealthy for intellectual growth in our democracy for people not to expose themselves to alternative point of view.
+They can lock their televisions on a single channel, avoid hearing their perspectives challenged in a credible way, hear their critics lamb basted.

-If I may pause for just a second, speaking only for ourselves here, ladies and you and I. You are not in a safe cocoon here.
+If I may pause for a second, speaking only for ourselves here, ladies and women, you and I, well, that's about you as the audience of this program.

 You are being exposed to liberalism each and every day as I attempt to help you understand it so that you are motivated as I am to defeat them in elections.